ynnuSunny/medicine_corner/README.md

 ## Features

 - Display a list of medicines
+- Search my name and Generic Name
+- Insert medicines (available for logged-in users only)
 - Edit and delete medicine entries (available for logged-in users only)
 - User authentication